 Apply for a tree and make your block greener and healthier.
 PHS will work with you in handling tree permits, cutting sidewalk pits, and getting the tree to your neighborhood.
 Then you and your neighbors can rally together to plant and care for it.
 PHS partners with the Pennsylvania Department of Conservation and Natural Resources (DCNR) to create community tree plantings.
 Throughout the year we provide education for the Greater Philadelphia region through PHS Tree Tenders.

+Click here to navigate to the Treevitalize Watersheds Grant Program information.
 Explore how to apply for a tree in Philadelphia and surrounding counties.

 Before submitting your application, see if your neighborhood is a priority for tree planting due to low numbers of trees, high average temperatures, and/or environmental justice concerns.
 Funding for tree plantings is limited; however, PHS prioritizes funding in neighborhoods that are most in need of growing their tree canopy.